davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 Let's say we're interested in predicting var Y, we see strong correlation with X, but both could be dependent on Z (eg X: UV radiation up, Y: corona cases down.
 But both might be moderated by cultural effects: Good weather --> people go outside --> don't crowd inside).
 Pearson can't handle it. --> Multivariate regression: Control for Z. What is the effect of X, when X changes but Z doesn't (true effect of X). - Investigate the effect of X keeping Z constant.
 - Still investigates **linear relationships**!
 - Finding all confounding (Zs) factors is hard.
-- Some controls are bad! (stuffing everything in the model is not a good strategy)
+- Stuffing everything in the model is not a good strategy

-fixed effects by region - why does it matter which region we choose as a baseline?
+- Some controls are bad!
+- Won't tell you the direction of causality

+Select the features included in the model.

 ## Lecture 05 - Interventions